kptdev/kpt/site/reference/cli/fn/render/README.md

 ```
 KPT_FN_RUNTIME:
   The runtime to run kpt functions.
-It must be one of "docker" or "podman".
+It must be one of "docker", "podman" and "nerdctl".
 ```

 <!--mdtogo-->